Moduli stacks of stable toric quasimaps: Moduli of Stable Toric Quasimaps to

 $(iv)$ the stability condition holds, i.e., the line bundle

 is ample on $C$ for every $\epsilon >0$.

-Since these conditions are both open on the base in families, $\cE$ is an open substack.
-Furthermore, the stability condition implies that its points have finite automorphism groups.
-We conclude that $\cE$ is Deligne-Mumford and smooth.
+Since these are both open conditions on the base of a family, $\cX'$ is an open substack.
+Furthermore, the proof of Lemma \ref{autom} implies that its points have finite automorphism groups.
+We conclude that $\cX'$ is Deligne-Mumford and smooth.

-By construction, the stack $\cE$ parametrizes data
+By construction, the stack $\cX'$ parametrizes data

+satisfying the conditions of Lemma \ref{qmap2}, except that the $v_\rho$'s are sections of the twisted line bundles $Q_\rho(m_1)$, and that they may have base-points at nodes or markings.